Milwaukee County

 Due to the fact that there are nearly 6,400 names in the burial register book the names have been broken up by years.

-This list is far from complete.
+The list on this website is far from complete.
 It was a work-in-progress. (see note below)

 List of Burials